You are viewing this course for September start 2024

 - This specialist BSc in Physical Geography with Education has been created for you to study the forces that shape the natural world, with the vocational benefit of understanding the latest theory and best practice of teaching in the twenty-first century.

 - This science-focused course has a major/minor degree course structure, meaning that you will spend two-thirds of your time examining the natural forces which shape and reshape a variety of terrains, and one-third on the processes and tactics for teaching and learning.
 This course is perfect for aspiring teachers, tutors and lecturers with a particular interest in geography.

 - You will find the study of Physical Geography with Education to be a highly complementary and stimulating experience with a strong vocational outcome.
 You can further pursue your interests by selecting from a range of optional modules, including Earth Surface Environments; The Dynamic Earth; Reading the Ice Age Record; Psychology of Learning and Thinking; Bilingual Education; Children's Rights; and Working with Play.

-This course is delivered by our internationally-renowned Department of Geography and Earth Sciences (IGES) and supported by the School of Education and Lifelong Learning.
-IGES is one of the largest Geography communities in the UK and the fascinating coastal, fluvial and biological geography around Aberystwyth is an ideal setting in which to get out and conduct regular fieldwork – especially if you choose the residential Geography Fieldwork module, in which you will look at the forces at work within the environment first-hand.
+- This course is delivered by our internationally-renowned Department of Geography and Earth Sciences and supported by the School of Education.
+The Department of Geography and Earth Sciences is one of the largest Geography communities in the UK and the fascinating coastal, fluvial and biological geography around Aberystwyth is an ideal setting in which to get out and conduct regular fieldwork – especially if you choose the residential Geography Fieldwork module, in which you will look at the forces at work within the environment first-hand.